meet

 • She has been a certified Anti-boring Approach Coach for 8+ years, one of Gretchen Wegner’s first trainees.

-• She is a certified parenting coach through the Jai Institute.
+• She is a certified master parenting coach through the Jai Institute (completing over 1.5 years of training).

 • She has a certificate in Integrative Somatic Parts Work with The Embody Lab.